-There has been a lot of news about technology this past week.
-But don’t worry if you missed any.
+There has been a lot of news about technology this past week, but don't worry if you missed any.
 We have the top 10 biggest tech stories just for you.
+Let's dive in.

 1. Twitter Buying TikTok

-Twitter making a deal with ByteDance might be an uphill battle as they are competing with Microsoft.
-Many have questioned if Twitter can afford to commit to the deal that could cost up to $30 billion.
+Twitter making a deal with ByteDance might be an uphill battle as they compete with Microsoft.
+Many have questioned if Twitter can afford to commit to an agreement that could cost up to $30 billion.

 2. TikTok Suing Trump